Use functional training to root out and repair these key causes of chronic pain and movement impairment.

 The health professional who has never taken the time to learn how to stretch properly, run properly, and jump properly will never understand the real demands and real effects of these activities.
 She will say "that's too dangerous for the human body."

-The person who hasn't walked barefoot on any surface for the last thirty years has no understanding of full foot function.
+The person who hasn't walked barefoot on any surface for the last 30 years has no understanding of full foot function.

 Do not fall for the Physically Feeble Fallacy!

-Take a group of one hundred people and strap them into chairs for three months.
+Take a group of 100 people and strap them into chairs for 3 months.
 Never let them get up.
-At the end of three months, 85% of them are unable to stand up without assistance.
-In this group of humans, the inability to stand from a chair is now “common.”
+At the end of 3 months, 85 percent of them will be unable to stand up without assistance.
+In this group of humans, the inability to stand from a chair is now “normal.”

-You may see a gymnast’s abilities as abnormal.
-What you are actually seeing is someone with strength and mobility that is uncommon.
+You may see a gymnast’s or martial artist’s abilities as abnormal, but what you’re actually seeing is someone with strength and mobility that is uncommon.
 That level of function is normal and achievable.
 It just takes time and practice.

 You may think what separates you from these uncommon people is genetics, age, or some other factor that is out of your control.
 The uncomfortable truth is that’s not true.
 It's a nice excuse that absolves you of personal responsibility.